6 Quick Yoga Moves For Neck Pain & TMJ Relief

-Staying lifted through the sternum, begin to tuck the chin in toward the chest.
-Inhaling, and lift through the heart center.
+Staying lifted through the sternum, begin to tuck the chin back (not down) toward the chest, as if someone is pulling you from the nape of the neck.
+Inhale and lift through the heart center.

 On your exhales, expand more through the back of the neck.

-OK, this isn't necessarily a yoga stretch, but gently massaging the head — yes, there are muscles covering our skulls — with the fingertips, is one of the most instant forms of relief that I've found for the muscles of the jaw.
+OK, this isn't necessarily a yoga stretch, but gently massaging the head and face—yes, there are muscles covering our skulls—with the fingertips, is one of the most instant forms of relief that I've found for the muscles of the jaw.

 6. "Superman" (Locust Pose Variation)